Meet US Rep. Dr. Oye

-Oye is a first-generation Nigerian-American.
+Representative Adeoye Owolewa "Oye" is a proud Nigerian-American born in Boston, Massachusetts.
 His parents, born and raised in Nigeria, raised him with 2 guiding principles, a value in community service and an early exposure to science.
 This exposure became a love for science, culminating in him achieving a

 Doctorate of Pharmacy.

-Some of Oye’s most notable achievements were increasing science enrichment programs in Southeast elementary schools, adding traffic safety measures and helping bring a Senior Day Center to the neighborhood.
+Some of Representative Owolewa’s most notable achievements were increasing science enrichment programs in Southeast elementary schools, adding traffic safety measures and helping bring a Senior Day Center to the neighborhood.

-As commissioner, Oye learned the value of being an advocate and community resource.
+As an ANC member for Ward 8, Representative Owolewa learned the value of being an advocate and community resource for DC residents.

-Soon after, Oye took his efforts to Annapolis where he joined the effort to end big money’s impact on our lawmaking.
-DC’s as close as it’s ever been to being a state and Oye is here to finish the fight.
+Soon after, Representative Owolewa took his efforts to Annapolis where he joined the effort to end big money’s impact on our lawmaking.
+DC’s as close as it’s ever been to being a state in 2021 and Representative Owolewa is here to finish the fight.